pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Interpretação de textos, Cognatos.md

 Internet: <www.npr.org> (adapted).

 Comentários:

-Item.
 01. According to the text,

 A Joe Biden's support doesn't depend on the states where Latinos were interviewed.
 B the number of Latin people in the US has been stable for some time.